lradaelli85/tunnel-ssh/README.md

 # NOTE

-On ssh server you must set AllowTcpForwarding to yes.
+On SSH PROXY you must set AllowTcpForwarding to yes.